experimentarium/times/docs/part-1/09-limited-foresight.md

 initial conditions and would be totally disconnected from step ***n-1*** decisions.)

-Figure 9.1 illustrates the step-wise solution approach with a horizon of 8 periods and 6 successive optimization steps.
+{numref}`periods-in-time-stepped-sol` illustrates the step-wise solution approach with a horizon of 8 periods and 6 successive optimization steps.
 Each step has a 2 period sub-horizon, and there is also an overlap of one period between a step and the next.
 More explicitly: at step 2, all period 2 variables are